Credit Default Swaps

 - Without a credit default market, all banks would fail the Basel II regulations.

 - Replacing this massive credit creating machine will lead us straight into Hyperinflation and deep depression.
 No doubt about this!

 Credit Default Swaps traders and guarantors (the legislative and executive power)

 |Bank of America / Merrill Lynch

 JPMorgan Chase Bank, N.A.

 ISDA (International swap and derivatives association)

-However if Greece is not declared a default any other co’s which used CDS to cover the risk are in huge problems because they cannot exercise their insurance.
+However, if Greece is not declared a default any other co’s which used CDS to cover the risk is in huge problems because they cannot exercise their insurance.
 People don’t understand the fragility of the system….and this will be more undercover, unadvertised QE or QE3 and this is extremely bullish for equities in general.